Information for Scholarship Recipients

 How can I find out if I'm eligible for a donor-funded scholarship?

 If you have any questions about the awarding of donor-funded scholarships and your eligibility, contact the Office of Student Financial Planning.

 This information will be passed along to the donor who funds your scholarship.
-Reading your story in your own words is a meaningful experience for our donors—it helps to illuminate the impact that their giving has, not just on the university, but on you.
+Reading your story in your own words is a meaningful experience for our donors—it helps to illuminate the impact that their giving has, not just on the university but on you as well.